 I've heard that it's more dangerous for women to give birth after age 35, but I've also heard that the dangers might have been exaggerated.
 What's the truth?
 I'm 38.
 Are there things I should be worried about?

 If you’re over 35 and looking to get pregnant, you’re not alone.
 It’s becoming more and more common for women to delay pregnancy until their mid to late 30s.

-While many women are able to deliver healthy babies over the age of 35, it’s important to be aware of some of the risks associated with having a child later in life.
-A variety of factors, including age, general health or preexisting conditions may be responsible for increased health risks when trying to conceive at a later age.
+While many women can deliver healthy babies over the age of 35, it’s important to be aware of some of the risks associated with having a child later in life.
+A variety of factors, including age, general health, or preexisting conditions, may be responsible for increased health risks when trying to conceive at a later age.
 Older mothers have a greater chance of developing health problems before conception, such as high blood pressure, diabetes, heart disease, and obesity.
 However, these health problems can usually be managed with the assistance of your doctor to prevent complications during pregnancy.

 Women who give birth after 35 may be at risk for:

 The rate of C-sections is significantly higher among older women.
 Like any other surgery, it’s important to be aware of the potential risks of having a C-section and what you should expect during recovery.

 Women who become pregnant after age 35 have an increased chance of giving birth prematurely.
 The increase in premature births has been linked to greater use of C-sections in older women, as well as placental problems more likely to develop with age.

 Your likelihood of having twins or a multiple pregnancy increases with age and can cause serious health problems such as, preterm birth, preeclampsia, fetal growth problems, and gestational diabetes.